Trump to travel to southern border as shutdown rolls on

-As a partial government shutdown hits its third week, the White House announced Monday that President Donald Trump will travel to the U.S.-Mexico border on Thursday.
+As a partial government shutdown hits its third week, the White House announced Monday that President Donald Trump will address the nation Tuesday night and travel to the U.S.-Mexico border on Thursday.

 Press Secretary Sarah Huckabee Sanders said Trump will "meet with those on the frontlines of the national security and humanitarian crisis," but did not provide further information.